 Mindfulness can be defined as present-moment, non-judgmental awareness.
 This means intentionally bringing awareness to your thoughts, feelings, and bodily sensations through practices such as meditation, yoga, or even walks.
 Prostate cancer patients who practice mindfulness have reduced anxiety and distress related to their diagnosis for improved quality of life.

 What is Cognitive Behavioural Therapy (CBT)?

 Cognitive Behavioural Therapy (CBT) is a type of psychological treatment that focuses on identifying and challenging negative thoughts and behaviours.
-Practicing CBT techniques helps survivors cope with symptoms after hormonal treatments and can even help manage fatigue.
-It can also increase survivors’ self-esteem post-treatment.
+Practicing CBT techniques helps patients cope with symptoms after hormonal treatments and can even help manage fatigue.
+It can also increase patients’ self-esteem post-treatment.

 Mindfulness and CBT for Sexual Intimacy after Prostate Cancer